kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 **Sharing Policy (Device Capacity Test)**

-- If a default is defined, require exactly one of `validValues` or `validRange`.
+- Default value is required.
 - The default must be included in the options for `validValues`, or fall within the specified `validRange`.
+- `validValues` and `validRange` must not be defined at the same time within a single `sharingpolicy`.
-- Options must be a list of unique values.
+- `validValues` must be a list of unique values.
-- The option size should be kept within limits to avoid excessive growth.
+- The `validValues` size should be kept within 10 to avoid excessive growth.
 - The minimum must be less than or equal to the maximum in the `validRange`.
 - If a chunk size is defined, both the default and the maximum must be multiples of the chunk size.
 - The minimum, maximum, and (minimum + chunk size) must each be less than the capacity value.
+- If `AllowMultipleAllocations` of the device is not set or set to false, `SharingPolicy`for any of its capacity must not be defined.

 **Distinct Attribute**